Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 The player is now complete and should operate fully.

-This guide provides basic functionality for a player to be usable, and examples of how this functionality can be expanded upon to create additional features.
-With this in mind it is worth spending time experimenting and developing other features you deem worthwhile.
+This guide provides the basic functionality for a player to be usable, and examples of how this functionality can be expanded upon to create additional features.

+It did not include all of the methods available from the SpeechKit SDK, so it is worth reading through the [documentation](https://docs.speechkit.io/player/js-player-and-sdk) to see what other functionality can provide the features you require.